paracrawl/keops/README.md

 # KEOPS (Keen Evaluator Of Parallel Sentences)

-KEOPS (Keen Evaluation Of Parallel Sentences) project provides a complete tool for manual evaluation of parallel sentences.
+KEOPS (Keen Evaluation Of Parallel Sentences) provides a complete tool for manual evaluation of parallel sentences.

-It can be installed
+It can be installed, or run inside a Docker.

 ## Requirements ##